 At the start of the exam, the student should leave the room to allow the committee members a short discussion period.
-When the student returns he/she should give a 10-15 minute presentation of the MAP, typically using a small number of slides to illustrate major points.
+When the student returns, he/she should give a 10-15-minute presentation of the MAP, typically using a small number of slides to illustrate major points.

-In the oral exam faculty will ask questions that stem from the MAP document.
+In the oral exam, faculty will ask questions that stem from the MAP document.
 The MAP defense should be focused on the paper but the student should also be prepared to demonstrate knowledge in the broad field of study.
 Students are responsible for answering any and all questions.

 The oral exam will consist of two rounds of questions.
 In each round, each committee member will question the student with the Administrative Chair establishing the order of questioning.
-Each committee member will be allowed up to 15 minutes of time to examine the student during the $1^{\rm st}$ round, and up to 10 minutes during the $2^{\rm nd}$ round.
+Each committee member will be allowed up to 15 minutes of time to examine the student during the 1st round, and up to 10 minutes during the 2nd round.
 The time allocated to each examiner is intended to be used primarily by the examiner; other examiners may ask brief questions of clarification during that period but extensive questioning by other examiners is not appropriate.
 The Administrative Member is responsible for monitoring time and for gently enforcing time limits.
 After the two rounds of questions, the committee may decide to have an optional 10-15 discussion period in which everybody can ask questions.

 At the conclusion of the exam, the student will be asked to step out of the room and the committee members will determine whether the candidate has passed or failed the exam.
 The committee will complete the forms titled "Major Area Written Paper Evaluation Form" and "Major Area Paper Oral Defense Evaluation Form."
-These forms ask for specific judgments regarding the student's accomplishments along several dimensions related to the written paper and oral defense (see attached evaluation form).
+Note that there are separate forms for the review paper and grant proposal formats.
+These forms ask for specific judgments regarding the student's accomplishments along several dimensions related to the written paper and oral defense (see Appendix for the current evaluation forms).